Did My Lender Use Discretionary Commission? A Plain-English Guide for UK Drivers

 Discretionary commission was widely used across the car finance market during this period.
 In many cases, it operated quietly in the background.
 Customers were rarely told how it worked, or that it existed at all.
 This lack of transparency now sits at the centre of concerns around mis-sold car finance and wider car finance mis-selling.

 This guide explains discretionary commission in clear, plain English.
-It outlines the patterns that may suggest a discretionary commission arrangement was used and explains what to do if you are unsure whether your agreement could form part of a car finance claim.
+It outlines the patterns that may suggest a discretionary commission arrangement was used and explains what to do if you are unsure whether your agreement could form part of a car finance compensation claim.

 What discretionary commission arrangements were